hernantz/blog/content/its-the-competition-stupid.md

 >
 > <cite>[To survive, the game of business needs to update its rules][1]</cite>.
 Tim O'Reilly.

-Politicians tend to think that laws rule reality, and ban drugs consumption and commerce, which created corruption and addicts cannot be treated since they don't fit in government budgets and since it's an ilegal activity it cannot be tracked?.
-Governments believe that reality can be shaped by laws.

 Ejemplo de los containers

 Should employers be required to pay men and women the same salary for the same